yagarea/jektex/README.md

 ```

 **Ignore**
-By default jektex tries to render LaTeX in all files not excluded by Jekyll.
-But
+By default, Jektex tries to render LaTeX in all files rendered by Jekyll.
-sometimes you get in situation when you do not want to render some files.
-For example
-_RSS feed_ with excerpts containing LaTeX.
-As a solution jektex offers `ignore` option.
-You can use conventional wild cards using `*`.
-For example:
+This can sometimes be undesirable, for example when rendering an _RSS feed_.
+Jektex solves this by using the `ignore` option:
 ```yaml
 # Jektex ignore files
 jektex:
   ignore: ["*.xml", "README.md", "_drafts/*" ]
 ```

-This example configuration ignores all `.xml` files, `README.md` and all files
-in `_drafts` directory.
+This example configuration ignores all `.xml` files, `README.md` and all files in the `_drafts` directory.

-Another option for ignoring specific posts is setting `jektex` tag in front matter of
+Another option for ignoring specific posts is setting `jektex` attribute in front matter of posts to `false`:
-post to `false`.
-For example:
 ```yaml
 ---
 title: "How Jektex works"